lukereding/book_notes/notes_on_the_managers_path.md

 > If one universal talent separates successful leaders from the pack, it's communication skills.
 Successful leaders write well, they read carefully, and the can get up in front of a group and speak.

 Interesting test for a happy team--if you buy them pizza at the end of the day, will they stick around and eat it?

+> As a manager of multiple teams, you can win back a lot of time by pushing an efficient meetings culture down to your teams.

+> The skills of a manager...are pretty much entirely based around communication.